“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 ◊ address list for postcards

-◊ small useful gifts for children (balloons, stickers, balls, pens & pencils—no candy!)
+◊ small gifts for children (balloons, stickers, balls, pens & pencils—no candy!)

-◊ team business cards with names & websites
+◊ fun team biz cards with names & websites

 ◊ sewing repair kit

-◊ snacks/energy bars (maybe one for each day)
+◊ snacks/energy bars (maybe 1 for each day)

 ◊ quick dry travel towel